From the Vice-Chancellor

-It is with much pleasure that I encourage you to consider the many outstanding educational opportunities that Trinity College in the University of Melbourne offers you.
+I encourage you to consider the many outstanding educational opportunities that Trinity College offers.

 Professor Glyn Davis, AC